Shuffle is not random

 Track 175 played 1 times

 Track 255 played 1 times

 If this is really how audacious shuffles the track list, then instead it should preshuffle the tracklist internally using randomized swaps and then play that list.
 This guarantees that after 300 out of 300 tracks being played each track will be played exactly one time, but with a random order.
 And then after 300 tracks being played the internal tracklist needs to be shuffled again.
 This of course means additional work for audacious because it needs to manage the internal shuffled state of the tracklist e.g. in an internal variable or in /tmp/.shuffled-13315.m3u.

-#12 Updated by John Lindgren over 2 years ago
+#12 Updated by John Lindgren almost 3 years ago

 xyz dragon, you're the first person in this thread to make a real attempt to understand how the shuffle algorithm works.
 Thank you for that.